Homemade chocolate letters add a special touch to birthday cakes and any celebratory dessert–and they’re easy to make!

 When I served this cake, smiles were on every face and all the kids proclaimed that they wanted their name in chocolate on their next birthday cake.

 Chocolate numbers would be fun as well.
-Additionally, white Chocolate would be pretty on many cakes and could be colored with food dye to coordinate with any color scheme.
+Additionally, white chocolate would be pretty on many cakes and could be colored with food dye to coordinate with any color scheme.

 You could also add colored sprinkles.
 Just make sure to sprinkle on the letters before the chocolate sets.